-The Occupational Safety and Health Administration ("OSHA") has issued its long awaited Emergency Temporary Standard ("ETS") requiring employers with at least 100 employees to implement a vaccine mandate or test policy at their worksites.
+On November 5, 2021, the Occupational Safety and Health Administration ("OSHA") published its long awaited Emergency Temporary Standard ("ETS") requiring employers with at least 100 employees to implement a vaccine mandate or testing policy at their worksites.
 Employers must comply with many of the requirements of the ETS within 30 days, and require employees to be vaccinated or submit to weekly testing by January 4, 2022.